Skip to content

 Synthetic Identity Fraud Represents 88.3% of all identity fraud events, and is the fastest-growing financial crime of 2023 according to the U.S. Department of Justice.

-Pie chart showing synthetic Identity fraud represents 88.3% of all identity fraud events
+Synthetic identity fraud accounts for 88.3% of all identity fraud events

 Many institutions outside of your control have your SIN number, and once they have them you’re at the mercy of their protection measures.